stanford-oval/genie-toolkit/README.md

 _Genie: A Generator of Natural Language Parsers for Compositional Virtual Assistants_
 Giovanni Campagna (\*), Silei Xu (\*), Mehrad Moradshahi, and Monica S. Lam
-To appear in _Proceedings of the 40th ACM SIGPLAN Conference on Programming Language Design and Implementation_ (PLDI 2019), Phoenix, AZ, June 2019.
+Conditionally accepted to _Proceedings of the 40th ACM SIGPLAN Conference on Programming Language Design and Implementation_ (PLDI 2019), Phoenix, AZ, June 2019.

 If you use Genie in any academic work, please cite the above paper.